 John Wick is a grieving widower who also happens to be a deadly, albeit retired, assassin.
 When gangsters kill his dog, a final present from his dead wife, he un-retires himself to ensure that they understand the grievous nature of their error.
 Continue reading “John Wick (2014) – Review”

 Two thousand years after the fall of the Dark Lord, America still bears the scars of the conflict.
 Elves are the rich and powerful elite, living in secure, gated communities in the human cities.
 And orcs are the underclass – distrusted and feared, stereotyped (often accurately) as brutal gang members.

 Ward (Will Smith) is the cop who’s unlucky enough to get partnered with the LAPD’s newest diversity hire: Jakoby, the first orc on the Force.
 Together, they have to deal with racism, corruption, and the constant threat of death.
 Also, someone might be trying to bring the Dark Lord back.

-“Top Ten Tuesday” is a feature started by “The Broke and the Bookish“, in which people list their top ten books that match some given criterion.
+“Top Ten Tuesday” is a feature started by “The Broke and the Bookish”, though now hosted by some artsy reader girl in which people list their top ten books that match some given criterion.
 It changes every week, and happens on a Tuesday.
 Lots (a frankly ridiculous number) of bloggers take part.
 Continue reading “Top Ten Tuesday – Romances that went wrong”

 Continue reading “Return to Castle Wolfenstein (2001) – Review”